 He goes in-depth about his epilepsy, explaining how his health deteriorated because of stress and fatigue in 2013, and again last fall.

-Kill describes the burden he felt to take on more speaking and fundraising duties after Norwood Teague sexually harassed two female university employees and resigned last August.
+Kill describes the burden he felt to take on more speaking and fundraising duty after Athletics Director Norwood Teague resigned amid sexual harassment allegations last August.

 “I don’t want to take anything away from [Teague],” Kill writes. “… But I think I would still be coaching if I hadn’t had to do a lot of things besides coaching football.
 I believe because of what I was asked to do, I had to do much more than most other coaches.